-This medication is used with other “water pills”, such as furosemide, thiaside, diuretics, to treat high blood pressure, heart failure, or extra fluid in the body.
+This medication is used with other “water pills”, such as furosemide, thiazide, and diuretics, to treat high blood pressure, heart failure, or extra fluid in the body.
 This medicine is also known to treat or prevent low blood potassium levels that are caused by other diuretics.
-By lowering high blood pressure, it helps to prevent strokes, heart attacks, and kidney problems.
+Lowering high blood pressure helps to prevent strokes, heart attacks, and kidney problems.

 This medication is known as a “water pill” because it causes your body to get rid of extra salt and water while also preventing the kidneys from getting rid of too much potassium.
 Technically this medication will make you urinate a bit more to help flush your system out

 This is usually the first type of medication your doctor will prescribe for control of your blood pressure.
 If you have any questions regarding this medication or in general, please consult with your doctor.

 This medication is to be taken by mouth, and usually once a day.

 If you do take this drug too close to bedtime, you may have to wake up to urinate.
 Therefore, it is probably best to take this medication at least 4 hours before your bedtime.
 Remember the dosage given to you is based on your medical condition and your response to the treatment.

 Use this medication on a regular basis to gain the most benefit.
 And keep taking it, even if you feel well, most people do not feel unwell.

 Before taking this medication, it is best to advise your doctor if you are allergic; or to any other medications or allergies in general.